Iliasoft/DevOps/Lab2/README.md

 Both Dockers can  communicate to each  other  via  network  `my_net_bridge` declared  in docker  file.

-The connection properties passed  into Jupyter (first)  notebook via  environment  variables.
+The db connection properties passed  into Jupyter (first)  notebook via  environment  variables.

 Storage  of  PostgreSQL data files  redirected  to VM via  `pg_db_data` volume and  `PGDATA` environment  variable.

 To start composed  Docker use command: